-First we changed the logotype to a more modern sans-serif and then strengthening the glyph, to improve printing and readability at a distance.
+In 2010, we began adjusting the brand elements to give longevity and separate them from trends.
+The logotype changed to a more modern sans-serif with a strengthened glyph, leading to improved printing and readability at a distance.
 Next, we developed a menu that could scale easily, allowing for Mayan Cafe’s frequent menu changes based on seasonal food purchases.
 Our new aesthetic was applied to other promotional materials including the website – which was designed to make it easy for customers to learn about the food, find the restaurant and share their experiences with others.

 Menus: Web menus in general are difficult to keep up-to-date.
-There was also a concern that vegetarian items and allergy information should be easily disclosed.
-The OpenMenu solution we provided allows the Manager to update menus in a single place, easily updating both web and print versions simultaneously.
+There was also a concern that vegetarian items and allergen information should be easily disclosed.
+The OpenMenu solution we provided allows the Manager to update menus in a single place, while simultaneously updating both web and print versions with ease.

 Mobile: How often have you decided to dine somewhere and not been able to call for reservations because you couldn’t find the number?
 We wanted people to be able to view daily specials, menus and easily call for reservations, any time, any where, and on with any device.

 When the restaurant location started renovations, we worked with De Leon & Primmer to develop a color palette of browns and reds to compliment the cuisine.
 The rich colors speak of roasted peppers and sauces and are intended to compliment the food on the table.
 The interior of the restaurant was repainted in these colors with a light-catching design pattern on the walls.
 Weathered wooden chairs were added to lend a rustic feel to the space.
 After a trip to Ucan’s hometown, photographers Kriech-Higdon shot several large format photographs featuring local cooking.
 These images hang in the dining room, displaying the art of Mayan cuisine.